A circular logo with a mountain design split into dark and light halves, with the word 'OBOMEI' beneath the mountain.

 About Obomei

-We help organisations to move from haze to clarity in how they work.
+We help organisations move from haze to clarity in the way they work.

-• Oboro (朧) – hazy, misty, unclear.
-It describes what many teams recognise: blurred goals, overlapping responsibilities and information scattered across tools.
+• Oboro (朧) — hazy, misty, unclear.
+It captures what many teams experience: blurred goals, overlapping responsibilities, and information scattered across tools.

-• Meikyō (明鏡) – clear mirror.
-It stands for transparency, alignment and being able to see priorities, roles and progress as they really are.
+• Meikyō (明鏡) — clear mirror.
+It stands for transparency and alignment—seeing priorities, roles, and progress as they truly are.

 Obomei is the shift from Oboro to Meikyō — from haze to clarity.

-In practice, that means designing a simple way of working for your team: one shared workspace, a clear weekly rhythm and real ownership across the organisation.
+In practice, that means creating a simple, sustainable way of working: one shared workspace, a clear weekly rhythm, and real ownership across the organisation.

 I am Steven Verboom, the founder of Obomei.